 Climb up the marble staircase and enter through a keyed glass door to reach this spacious lounge.
 After entry, your eyes are immediately drawn to an attractive floor-to-ceiling media wall showing colorful videos shot in Hyde Park.

-Although there are no windows in this lounge, the interior design is such that I didn’t really notice the lack of natural light.
-One unusual thing about the lounge is the slight rumble of tube trains passing below from time to time, serving to remind guests that they’re in the heart of London.
+Although there are no windows in this lounge, the interior design is such that I didn’t notice the lack of natural light.
+One unusual thing about the lounge is the slight rumble of tube trains passing below occasionally, reminding guests that they’re in the heart of London.

 In the evening, a filling array of meal choices are on offer.
 For example, on Friday night, the food included a tasty vegetable noodle dish in soy sauce, lamb curry with rice, a cold noodle salad, cheeses, bread, and crackers, followed by some slices of deliciously good cake about an hour later.